Turn Your Bakery into a Bakery CaféOctober 19, 2022 (Published: September 25, 2012)

 The same is true for bakeries.
 Customers satisfy their sweet tooth at your bakery because you offer quality that they don’t find at supermarkets or fast-food restaurants.
 So why not enhance your premium baked goods by serving premium coffee and espresso-based beverages?

 The aroma of fresh-roasted coffee makes a mouth-watering enhancement to the sugary, spicy scents of your bakery.
 And the additional sales make a healthy contribution to your bottom line.
 For example, adding a $4 coffee drink to a $5 muffin or dessert nearly doubles the ticket price.
+(For related information, check out our post on how much does it cost to open a coffee shop for a discussion of typical bricks & mortar costs.)

 If you have room, you can add a seating area where people can linger to enjoy their coffee and breakfast pastry or afternoon dessert.
 When people order something to eat and sit down with a cup of coffee, they stay longer and order more – again increasing your sales.